-Whether you are visiting Tahiti, Moorea, Bora Bora or an island farther afield, you can sample local brews and liqueurs or stick with your favorite libation from back home.
+Whether you are visiting Tahiti, Moorea, Bora Bora, or an island farther afield, you can sample local brews and liqueurs or stick with your favorite libation from back home.
 Manuia!
-(That's "Cheers" in Tahitian.)
-Here's what to drink in Tahiti:
+(That's "cheers" in Tahitian.)

-Beer: Go local with an icy, golden Hinano lager, "the beer of Tahiti."
+Go local with an icy, golden Hinano lager, "the beer of Tahiti."
 Its taste is crisp and refreshing, with a touch of bitterness, and is available on draft and in bottles and cans.
 Brewed on Tahiti since 1955, its iconic logo—a profile of young Tahitian woman in a floral pareu—is on everything from beer cozies to souvenir T-shirts.
 You can also sample another Tahitian pale lager, Tabu; some visitors prefer it to Hinano, while others say it can't compare.
-Try both and you can be the judge.
+Try both, and you can be the judge.

-Rum: Moorea is home to the Pineapple Factory and Fruit Juice Distillery, which many travelers visit during island tours.
+Moorea is home to the Pineapple Factory and Fruit Juice Distillery, which many travelers visit during island tours.
 A highlight of a visit is a tasting of potent fruit-infused rums—from pineapple to coconut to ginger—that can leave your head spinning in the tropical heat.

-Tropical Cocktails: Stay a week at any resort and you're apt to try at least seven fruity, frothy alcohol-laden beverages as each dawn brings a new "cocktail of the day" at the pool bar.
-Many are inspired by local ingredients such as coconut, banana and vanilla, but you'll also be invited to sip creations as varied as the Ginger Margarita and the Balsamic Martini.
+Stay a week at any resort, and you're apt to try at least seven fruity, frothy alcohol-laden beverages as each dawn brings a new "cocktail of the day" at the pool bar.
+Many are inspired by local ingredients such as coconut, banana, and vanilla, but you'll also be invited to sip creations as varied as the Ginger Margarita and the Balsamic Martini.
 Look for traditional tiki drinks that contain several different varieties of rum—most of these hearken back to the heyday of tiki and tropical drinks in the 1950s and 60s and won't as a saccharine as some bartender's modern-day creations.